opsmanager1/opsmanager1/README.md

 - 💻 **CLI Tools:** Command-line interface tools for managing node operations and troubleshooting.
 - 🔗 **Chain-Specific Tools:** Tools specific to the blockchain network a validator is participating in, such as `validator-cli` for Solana or `tezos-client` for Tezos.

-Feel free to add or remove tools depending on what you use!